-All you need to know about Amazon Kids and Kids+
+Amazon Kids and Kids+: Everything you need to know about these family friendly plans

 Amazon Kids and Kids+: Devices

 Amazon has done an excellent job of making its Kids and Kids+ service work on a wide variety of devices.
-It is accessible across the entire line of Fire devices, including tablets and TV, Echo devices — especially the fun Echo Dot Kids Edition, and Kindle readers.
+It is accessible across the entire line of Fire devices, including tablets and TV, Echo devices — especially the fun Echo Dot Kids Edition, and Kindle readers like the Kindle Paperwhite Kids.
 Once you have signed up for the service, it's only a matter of enabling your child's profile on the desired device — BAM — your child has access to the content you have approved.

 One of the great features of Amazon Kids and Kids+ is that the service is available on more than Amazon-branded devices.
 By downloading and installing the Amazon Kids+ app onto some of the best phones for kids, iOS devices, or even an excellent Chromebook for kids to open up those devices to the safe and fun content your child loves.
 With the service being available across a wide range of devices, Amazon has made it easy for you and your child to access everything you love about Kids and Kids+, all with a single account.